Three Loaded Teas

 He really liked this loaded tea but the first thing out of his mouth was “LSU.”
 It is perfect LSU colors so another name for this tea could be Tiger Tail))))

-The name Sour Grapes didn’t turn out to be sour actually, but was still good.
-It was made with grape, and Tang flavors.
-The Silver Lining Lessons recipe called for Waka Raspberry Green Tea powder and I only had green tea powder so this could have made a difference.
-Next time I think I’ll use the Nerds grape flavor instead of the Sunkist.
+Despite the name, Sour Grapes wasn’t actually sour—it was a tasty mix of grape and Tang flavors.
+The Silver Lining Lessons recipe called for Waka Raspberry Green Tea powder, but I only had plain green tea powder, so that might have made a difference.
+Next time, I think I’ll swap out the Sunkist for Nerds Grape to see how it changes the flavor.
 Visit SLL for the Sour Grapes recipe.

 Bahama Mama